besttime-app/BestTime-Documentation/source/includes/_apireference.md

 &nbsp;

-By default the API is limited to 10 API requests per second.
-The Venue Search and Venue Filter API endpoints are by default limited to 30 request per minute.
+By default the API is limited to 300 API requests per minute.
+The Venue Search API endpoint is limited to 30 request per minute and 300 requests per hour.
+The Venue Filter is limited to 30 request per minute.
 You will receive a HTTP 429 'too many requests' above this threshold.
 Contact us for if you need higher limits.